-The main system of the carburetor consists of the main jet [A], main nozzle [B], and the main air passage [C] (main air jet [D]).
+The main system of the carburetor consists of the main jet [A], Valve seat [B] main nozzle [C], and the main air passage [D] (main air jet [E]).
 The main system meters fuel to the engine during moderate to heavy load conditions.
 Fuel flows through the main jet and into the main nozzle, where it is joined by air from the main air passage (main air jet).
 The resulting mixture flows out the end of the main nozzle into the carburetor bore, where it is atomized by the high speed air flow, and carried into the engine.